 - The abuser has a violent episode

-- The victim feels she still loves the abuser and tells herself he will change and get better
+- The victim feels he/she still loves the abuser and believes the abuser will change and become a better person

-- During this scenario the victim´s self esteem decreases as the control and manipulation of the abuser increases
+- The victim´s self esteem decreases as the control and manipulation of the abuser increases

-Men who batter young women will often tell them how much they love them, and promise never to hurt them again.
+Men/Women who batter their partner will often tell them how much they love them, and promise never to hurt them again.

 WHAT CAN YOU DO TO HELP?

-Support her courage and ask lots of questions to show you care.
+Support the teen’s courage and ask lots of questions to show you care.

-In a gentle way, help her recognize the excuses he makes for his behavior.
+In a gentle way, help the teen to recognize the excuses the abuser makes for his/her behavior.

-Help her find counseling through a battered women´s center.
+Help the teen find counseling through a battered women´s center.

-If your friend or child won´t listen to your suggestions, don´t get mad or give up on her, she may need you.
-Call a battered women´s center or the Plymouth County District Attorney´s Office victim witness hotline for advice.
+If your friend or child won´t listen to your suggestions, don´t get angry or give up. th teen may need you.

 IF YOU ARE IN AN ABUSIVE RELATIONSHIP: